![]() |

 Instructions A brief set of Instructions for using our Sun and Moon Times application |

 Introduction The rest of this page takes you through the various set-up options for using 'Sun and Moon Times'.
-It is common for mobile phones to have a set of navigation keys, with a central 'select' of 'fire' key (it is important to note that some phones will use the 'Select' key for a central menu item, and so you will need to use the '5' key on those phones).
+It is common for J2ME™ enabled mobile phones to have a set of navigation keys, with a central 'select' of 'fire' key (it is important to note that some phones will use the 'Select' key for a central menu item, and so you will need to use the '5' key on those phones).
 Phones that do not have this will use the keys '8' and '2' for 'up' and 'down' navigation, '4' and '6' for 'left' and 'right', and '5' for 'select'.
 These Instructions will give the navigation directions and use the term 'select'.
 For touch-screen phones, you can also use 'dragging' to replicate the actions of the 'up', 'down', 'left' and 'right' keys.
 'Tapping' will replicate the action of pressing the 'select' key.
 You are able to directly 'tap' on a setting to highlight it and a second 'tap' will act to change the state for items such as check boxes, or to enable the editing of the various 'parts' of a setting.
-Because you are able to directly select another setting by touch, subsequent 'taps' on a partially highlighted setting The first time you use 'Sun and Moon Times' on a phone, you will (after initialization) be shown a brief description of the application.
+Because you are able to directly select another setting by touch, subsequent 'taps' on a partially highlighted setting The first time you use 'Sun and Moon Times' on a phone, you will (after initialisation) be shown a brief description of the application.
 Like any other page, when there is not enough space to fit it all onto the screen at once, a scroll bar is shown, and you can scroll the page using 'up' and 'down'.
 This page can be dismissed using your phone's standard application menu system, and selecting 'OK' from it.
 You will then be shown the settings page.
 The next time you use the program, you will be shown the calculation results from the last set of saved settings.
-How to set the desired settings on the settings page There are several settings used in 'Sun and Moon Times' that are used to tell it when and where to calculate the rise and set times.
-Each of the individual settings will have up to 3 states;
+How to set the desired settings on the settings page There are several settings used in 'Sun and Moon Times' that are used to tell it when and where to calculate the rise and set times for.
+Each of the individual settings will have up to 3 states:

 When an item is in the highlighted state, you can use the 'up' and 'down' keys to move to the next or previous item.
 There are three basic types of items on the settings page of 'Sun and Moon Times';